What to know

 Let’s start by turning off backup and sync from your phone.
 This will help stop the upload process of photos to Google Photos and retain all future clicks on your device.
 Here’s how you can do it, whether using an Android or iOS device.

-Open the Google Photos app and tap your profile icon in the top right corner of your screen.
+- Open the Google Photos app and tap your account picture at the top right corner.

-Tap the Settings icon () in the top right corner.
+- Tap on the cogwheel icon at the top right corner.

-Now tap and turn off the toggle for Backup at the top.
+- Now, turn off the Backup toggle at the top.